MorAl2/Generalized-Server-Side-Implementation/README.md

 # Generalized-Server-Side-Implementation

-Provides Generic Implemantion of ServerSide using Sockets and MultiThreading, The Solver Inetrface Provides API for Problem Solving using The ClientHandler Interface which is an API of handaling Stream of data recived by the Socket.
+Provides generic implemantion of a Server using sockets and MultiThreading, The Solver Inetrface provides API for Problem Solving using The ClientHandler which is an API for handaling Streams of data recived by the socket.

-This prodcut was build based on the SOLID design Pattrem Priniciples and provide an easy way for Managing ServerSize Comunictaion.
+This project was build based on the SOLID design pattrem priniciples and provides an easy way for managing ServerSide Comunication.

-The Current Main of the program Runs Search Algorithm For findiing the shortest path in a field/Matrix/Maze.
-The Problem And Solving It Is Also Generic and the api can be used to solve any given problem by the right class which will Impliment The Solver Interface.
+The current Main of the program runs search algorithm For findiing the shortest path in a Field/Matrix/Maze.
+The Problem And Solving It Is Also Generic and the API can be used to solve any given problem by the right class which will Impliment The Solver Interface.
 (https://github.com/MorAl2/Generalized-Server-Side-Implementation)

 # Authors